-F = observed flow value, unless no value, then flow value from flow forecast file, flowmean = mean flow on day i from mean flow profile.
+F = observed flow value, unless no value, then flow value from flow forecast file,

 Temperature was measured in Celsius and flow in kcfs.
 Because there is reliable historical temperature data typically only from April to September, these regressions and the flow adjustments were only done within this time interval.
 For the remainder of the year, the unadjusted mean temperature profiles are used.